ApplauseOSS/djangoevents/README.md

 ```

 ## Event Sourcing Components
-django-eventsourcing takes advantage of [eventsourcing](https://github.com/johnbywater/eventsourcing) library for handling event sourcing and replaces its storage backend with Django Model for seamless integration with Django.
+djangoevents takes advantage of [eventsourcing](https://github.com/johnbywater/eventsourcing) library for handling event sourcing and replaces its storage backend with Django Model for seamless integration with Django.

 ### BaseEntity
 BaseEntity is a wrapper over EventSourcedEntity from eventsourcing's EventSourcedEntity.
 It is used to define Aggregates, its domain events and how domain events apply changes to Aggregates in one place.